File Transfer with CyberDuck

 If you wish to use a GUI for data transfer, be aware that not all programs will function correctly with Duo two-factor authentication.
 Mac users are recommended to use Cyberduck.
 It is compatible with Duo, but a few settings need to be changed.

-Under Preferences - General, change the default protocol to SFTP:
+Under Preferences - Connection, change the default protocol to SFTP:

 Under Preferences - Transfers, reuse the browser connection for file transfers.
 This will avoid the need to reenter your password for every file transfer:

-To add an HCC machine, in the bookmarks pane click the “+” icon:
+To add an HCC machine, in the bookmarks panel click the “+” icon:

 After you add the bookmark, double-click it to connect.

-Clear the Password field in the dialogue.
 If you are using the Duo Mobile app, enter ‘1’ to have a push notification send to your phone or tablet.
-If you are using a Yubikey, ensure the cursor is active in the Password field, and press the button on the Yubikey.
+If you are using a Yubikey, ensure the cursor is active in the Passcode or option field, and press the button on the Yubikey.

 The login should complete and you can simply drag and drop files to or from the window.